-I’m a webmaster/journalist/social media guru by day.
-By night, I’m a closet history freak.
+I’m work in the Marketing Department of the Public Library of Cincinnati and Hamilton County.
+A recovering journalist and aspiring speechwriter by day, by night I’m a closet history freak.
 I love food!
 I love food from the past!
 And I feel happiest in the kitchen.
 That’s how this blog was born.
 When I’m not cooking historical recipes, I’m taking care of my two daughters, my husband, and our crazy coon dog.
 Thanks for reading my blog and if you try any of the recipes I post-or if you have a recipe you’d like me to try-post a comment!
 I’d love to hear from you!

 I love your website